3L0C/wk/README.md

 Additionally, there are several example files included in the examples section for testing and understanding.

-There is also a [wks-mode.el]() package for emacs that is a work in progress but currently provides syntax highlighting, and proper indentation of `wks` files.
+There is also a [wks-mode](https://github.com/3L0C/wks-mode) package for emacs that is a work in progress but currently provides syntax highlighting, and proper indentation in `wks` files.
 I'm no elisp wizard, if you have any way to make that package better, please reach out.

 ## Acknowledgments